BoundfoxStudios/docker-opengl/README.md

 ## Usage

 This image is intended to be used as a base image to extend from.
-One good example of this is the [Envisaged][Envisaged] project which allows for quick and easy Gource visualizations from within a Docker container.
+One good example of this is the [Gource][Gource] project which allows for quick and easy Gource visualizations from within a Docker container.

 Extending from this image.